riacob/TFTFXLib/docs/FXScreen.md

 <br>
 "Settings1" and "Settings2" would be fine, but two "Settings" cannot coexist.

-1. Rename the header file to "SettingsFXScreen.h"
+1. Rename the header file to "SettingsScreen.h"
 2. Replace the include guards
 ```cpp
 #ifndef SETTINGSSCREEN_H